ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+POEWILY.
+If I should die to-night.
+If I
 should die to-night, My friends would
 look upon my quiet face Before they laid
 it in its restiug placa, And deem that